nathan-builds/cps530Project/frontend/src/pages/writeups/p3_flask.md

 The beginning part of this code initializes the app by instantiating a new Flask instance.
 We then enable CORS (Cross Origin Resource Sharing) for local development.
 Afterwards, we construct a flask_resful Api instance to faciliate our REST API.

-After our setup, we create a function which will listen for requests on the "/".
+After our setup, we create a function which will listen for requests on the "/" endpoint.
 When a request is received, it will serve index.html from our frontend/build directory.

 Finally, we add a resource to our api object we created earlier.
 In particular, this will register the handler for requests we will receive